mrismanaziz/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## The best time on a clock is 6:30--hands down.